BluInc/buglecall/README.md

  * Thorax which is built ontop of Backbone and provies some opinions http://thoraxjs.org/.
  * Handelbars which is what Thorax and backbone use for the client site templates http://handlebarsjs.com/ however the prefered way of writing client side temlates is with an extension of .hamlbars.
 This allows you to include haml that is preprocessed for handelbars, this saves you on a lot of html.
  * Devise https://github.com/plataformatec/devise is configured and ready to go with a User model.
+ * Cancan https://github.com/ryanb/cancan is setup to controll access to resources, it uses a bitmask on the devise User model.
  * Basic routing setup.
  * Can imeadiatly be deployed to Heroku, without any modifications.

 This allows me to have a common starting point for new Rails applications I develop, and to quickly spinup a known state to test something new out.

 Seeing Backbone / Thorax / Handelbars Work